Mini Gastric Bypass

 - IMPROVED SELF-CONFIDENCE

-- IMPROVED MOBILITY & REDUCED JOINT ACHES & PAINS
+- IMPROVED MOBILITY AND REDUCED JOINT ACHES & PAINS

-*As with any surgical procedures there are possible risks and complications including death.
-They are uncommon and everything possible will be done to prevent them from happening.
+*As with any surgical procedure, there are possible risks and complications, including infection, leakage, excess skin, bowel obstruction, iron & calcium deficiencies, blood clot, pneumonia and death.
+These are uncommon and we will do everything possible to prevent them from happening.